Goldeneye128/golden-prompt/README.md

 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh): For the sudo, history, and completion functions, and for the inspiration to create Goldenprompt.
 - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting): For enhancing Zsh with syntax highlighting capabilities.
 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions): For providing intelligent suggestions at the terminal.

-Goldenprompt aims to streamline your terminal interactions and make your command-line experience as productive and enjoyable as possible.